Click here for additional stewardship resources and documents

 We have started a LinkedIn Group to share articles and resources on-demand in an easy professional networking environment.
-It is a private group and invite only, so please email email@example.com for interest.
-We hope this group will be a resource for information and idea sharing.
+Some have had issues with the invitation, so please be patient as we work with LinkedIn support to handle the invitation issue.
+It is a private group and invite only, so please email firstname.lastname@example.org for interest.

 Everyday Stewardship Blog